 Now that you know the core strengths of your team members, you can start delegating tasks matching their interests.
-While delegating tasks, make sure that you assign complete tasks to a person and not in chunks.
+While delegating tasks, make sure that you assign complete tasks, not chunks.

-If team members are bombarded with subtasks one after the other, they may end up losing focus, thereby derailing the progress and missing the deadlines.
-Setting clear expectations right from the onset is the key in this case.
+If team members are bombarded with subtasks one after the other, they may end up losing focus, and that could derail the project progress and result in missed deadlines.
+That’s why setting clear expectations right from the onset is instrumental.

 5. Set Realistic Goals

-Setting realistic goals is imperative if you are to meet the deadlines.
-If you make tall promises to the stakeholders which your team is unlikely to fulfill, it can affect your bottom line and revenues.
+Setting realistic goals is imperative if you want to hit the deadlines.
+In case you make tall promises to the stakeholders that your team is unlikely to fulfill, it can affect your revenues and brand image.

-Not only it hampers your reputation, but also puts a question mark on your chances with the stakeholder in future.
-The only way out is to create clear and actionable goals that your team members can fulfill on time with required precision.
-For that to happen, you can:
+So, create clear and actionable goals that your team members can fulfill on time and with the required precision.
+For that to happen, you must:

 - Analyze past project trends to get a fair idea about “real goals”